Guide to Unified Community Platforms for Employees & Customers

 Cost Savings

 By consolidating platforms, you can reduce the expenses associated with maintaining multiple software subscriptions, licenses, and support contracts.
+Community software pricing can vary significantly, but using a single platform can often result in lower overall costs.
 Additionally, employee training costs may be reduced, as they will only need to learn one system.

 Cons of a Unified Community Platform